General Community Resources

 - Childcare for Essential Workers The State of Vermont wants to make sure that essential workers can focus on their important jobs and not worry about the care and safety of their children.
 Please complete this form to connect you with child care resources for your children up to 8th grade.

-- Hunger Free VT has information about how to access food during the outbreak.
+- Hunger Free VT has information about how to access food during the pandemic.

 - 3SquaresVT Has your household lost pay?
 Have your childcare expenses increased?
-3SquaresVT is here for you and your family to help put food on the table!
+3SquaresVT is here for you and your family to help put food on the table.
 You could be eligible to receive a 3SquareVT benefit or increase the benefit you already receive.
-To get help applying visit www.vtfoodbank.org/nurture-people/3squaresvt, call 855-855-6181 or text VFBSNAP to 85511.
+To get help applying visit this website, call 855-855-6181, or text VFBSNAP to 85511.

 Central VT Mutual Aid and Community Support Resources